 - Gold futures: A gold future is a contract to buy or sell a predetermined amount of gold.
 This option is usually best for more experienced investors.

 - Gold jewelry: And finally, you can invest in gold jewelry.
-This isn’t the most profitable strategy, because retail jewelry prices will involve pretty hefty markups.
+This isn’t the most profitable strategy because retail jewelry prices will involve pretty hefty markups.
 You can find bargains at estate sales and auctions, but this process will be much more time-consuming.

 Step 2: Learn How Gold is Priced

 Once you know what kind of gold you want to invest in, you need to learn how it’s priced.
 The spot price of gold is always fluctuating, based on the demand at that time.
-The “spot price” of gold simply refers to the price of one ounce of gold
+The “spot price” of gold simply refers to the price of one ounce of gold.

 It’s a good idea to do your homework and then pay attention to what’s going on in the market.
-This will make it easier for you to buy gold when the prices are low.
+This will make it easier for you to buy when the gold prices are low.

 Step 3: Find a Trusted Seller

-If you’re looking to buy gold bullion or gold coins, you can check with the U.S. Mint to find gold dealers in your state.
+If you’re looking to buy physical gold bullion or gold coins, you can check with the U.S. Mint to find gold dealers in your state.
 But even after you’ve found a seller, you should do your homework to make sure you’re getting a good deal.